Home Doh Ref

 • Using the machine function for phase execution control.

-Overview of Object Creation (New())
+Overview of Object Creation (New() and AsyncNew())

-In Doh, object instances are created using the New() function.
-This function orchestrates the transformation of a Pattern definition and an optional input idea object into a fully initialized Doh object instance, ready for use.
+In Doh, object instances are created using either the New() function for synchronous patterns or the AsyncNew() function for patterns with asynchronous phase handlers.
+These functions orchestrate the transformation of a Pattern definition and an optional input idea object into a fully initialized Doh object instance, ready for use.
 The process involves resolving inheritance, melding properties, and executing lifecycle phases in a specific order.

-// Creating a new object instance
+// Creating a new object instance (synchronous)

 let myObject = New('pattern_name', idea_object, phase);

-The New() Function
+New() Function

-The New() function is the entry point for object creation in Doh.
+The New() function is the entry point for synchronous object creation in Doh.
 It can be called in several ways:

 1. New(pattern, idea, phase) - Create a new object with the specified pattern and idea, machined to the specified phase